samkusin/clemens_iigs/docs/IWM.md

   Status: if write protect is off, then unknown for now...
           if write protect is on then attempt to write a few bytes from
             $C5E8 to $C5E8 + 5?
+          One overrun - determine if that's a bug or not At this point, once we continue run, 5.25 boot sequence seems to start Analyze debug spew during 5.25 boot sequence to see if everything looks ok An I/O at C019 causes an assert (unimpl?)